GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-health-check/README.md

           # Enable structured logging with LogEntry format:
           - "--structured-logs"

+          # This flag specifies where the service account key can be found
+          # Remove this argument if you are using workload identity
+          - "--credentials-file=/secrets/service_account.json"

           # Turn on health check endpoints on port 8090:
           - "--health-check"
           - "--http-port=8090"